|

 Himself wanted to write a Yoga-Sutra commentary like this.

-Reincarnation of Arjuna the warrior and William the Conquerer, formerly
+Reincarnation of Arjuna the warrior, formerly

 of England, this my timid